wolframkriesing/site-stitcher/content/tidbit/2021/05/index.md

 }
 ```

-So here `helloWorld` is exported now and available when imports as a JS module.
+So here `helloWorld` is exported now and available when imported as a JS module.

 ### Shadowing